Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

   without any instructions, go for a take-off with afterburner.
 Please don't tell our SME's that this text exists at all, and never tell someone that you have followed the recommendation ...
+- Take-off:
+  Before taking off, go through the takeoff procedure.
+You need to remember the items by heart:
+  No NGS after 70 knots / Full aft stick by 80 knots / Hold 10 to 12° nose up / Raise the gear &
+  flaps as soon as airborne / Trim as needed
 - Task 4 > Step 8)
   In DCS, with the current wind situation (no cross wind component), it is really not necessary to use the nose gear steering.
 You will only be reminded by the instructor in case you use the nose gear steering above 70 knots.
 - Task 4 > Step 11)
   Pitch trim is best done in a number of quick pulses instead of one long press to avoid over- trimming.

 - Task 4 > Steps 13)
   Make sure to have flaps retracted before reaching 250 knots, but there is a certain safety